-Luckily, we seemed to have infected our kids with the noticing-an
+Luckily, we seemed to have infected our kids with the noticing-and-caring attitude.

 2. Whatever is learned in nature is so rich in context it seems to “stick” better than much of what is viewed on TV or read about it in a book.
 The kids learned more about geology walking around Yellowstone Park and Lewis and Clarke Caverns than they did from any other method.
 Our zoo passes were a passport to learning about animals even more than our library cards were.
 Tropical rainforests in Hawaii and temperate rainforests in Washington taught lessons of biodiversity, ecological niches, and interdependence.
 Of course, we should all enjoy a combination of experience, reading, and quality shows, but I can't help thinking that being in nature is the greatest teacher of all.